sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 Search order is determined by the parameter ``ldap_Order``.

-If it is set to ``LDAP_DB``, it would first search for the User in LDAP and then in its own DB.
+If it is set to ``LDAP_DB``, it will first search for the User in LDAP and then in its own DB.
 This enables the admin user to have an entry in the Sparkflows DB, so that all users are not locked out of the system in case LDAP goes down or ends up with invalid Configurations.

 User Login